flipperdevices/flipperzero-firmware/README.md

 ## How to install
-Copy the contents of the repository to the applications_user/uart_terminal folder Flipper Zero firmware and build app with the command ./fbt fap_LORA-Term.
+Copy the contents of the repository to the applications_user/LoRA_terminal folder Flipper Zero firmware and build app with the command ./fbt fap_LoRA-Term.

 Or use the tool [uFBT](https://github.com/flipperdevices/flipperzero-ufbt) for building applications for Flipper Zero.